alicebarbe/England-Flood-Warnings-and-Visualizations/README.md

 Maps produced are saved as an html file temp plot and are opened in the default browser after creation.

-The first time warnings are fetched the program may take some time to produce a plot, since the warning regions, represented as GeoJSON polygons, are fairly large and must be fetched over HTTP.
-Also, to keep the map responsive in the event of having many warnings this geometry must be approximated to a simpler shape before plotting.
+The boundary polygon and other data associated with the warning regions are cached as pickle files in order to reduce the time taken to map the warnings, especially if many warnings are present.

-For subsequent runs the geometry of existing warnings, which have been approximated are cached in a pickle file, since they do not change.
-All warnings and their severity levels are fetched from the API but only the GeoJSON regions of new warnings need to be fetched and simplified, which significantly reduces the time taken to update the map.
+The first time warnings are fetched the program may take some time to create a warning list and produce a plot, but for subsequent runs all warning severity levels are fetched but only new warnings' region information needs to be fetched and processed.

 ## Extension demo program